arghyagod-coder/ArogyaKheti-Hack4Earth2023/README.md

     technology and a deep understanding of the agricultural ecosystem.
 Our platform harnesses the power of data analytics, providing farmers with valuable insights into crop management, communication, and market trends.
-Our mission is to empower farmers with the tools and knowledge they need to thrive in a rapidly evolving agricultural landscape, ultimately contributing to food security and the eradication of hunger, formally addressing the [UN SDG](https://sdgs.un.org/goals)- <strong>Zero Hunger</strong>.
+Our mission is to empower farmers with the tools and knowledge they need to thrive in a rapidly evolving agricultural landscape, ultimately contributing to food security and the eradication of hunger, formally addressing the <a href="https://sdgs.un.org/goals">UN SDG</a>
+     - <strong>Zero Hunger</strong>.
 </p>
 <p align="center">
 <h3 align="center">An Insight to the SDG - Zero Hunger:</h3>